Rock and Roll Over: Recording

-Using the Record Plant recording truck, Kiss began recording in the Star Theatre, a theater-in-the-round, in Nanuet, New York on September 30th, 1976 and completed basic tracks on October 11th, with overdubs being done at the Record Plant from October 12th-17th.
-Working 16-17 hours a day, Eddie Kramer attempted to capture the live sound of the band by utilizing the entire building.
-Ace, Paul and Gene's amplifiers were placed under the stage in separate dressing rooms to prevent bleed into the drum mikes.
+Using the Record Plant recording truck, Kiss began recording in the Star Theatre, a theater-in-the-round, in Nanuet, New York on September 30, 1976 and completed basic tracks on October 11th, with overdubs being done at the Record Plant from October 12–17.
+Working 16–17 hours a day, Eddie Kramer attempted to capture the live sound of the band by utilizing the entire building.
+Ace, Paul and Gene's amplifiers were placed under the stage in separate dressing rooms to prevent bleed into the drum mics.
 Peter's drums were recorded both on the middle of the stage and in a bathroom.
 Vocals were sometimes done in hallways.
 Kramer recorded with the same special tube microphones that he had used with Jimi Hendrix and Led Zeppelin.
 Engineer Corky Stasiak has amusingly recounted a story of his skateboarding down the steep aisle of the theater and attempting to jump onto the stage, only to pinball into the drums and microphones.
 He hurriedly reset everything, without the band's nor Kramer's knowledge.
 Shortly thereafter, while listening to a playback, Paul Stanley commented, “it sounds better today than it did yesterday.”